Clifton (Barton Regis from 1877), Gloucestershire

 To the rear of the main building were a laundry of the female side, and a carpenter's shop on the male side.
 A 28-bed hospital block for females and children lay at the south of the site.

 The site entrance lay at the north-west of the site on Southmead Road.
 Offices lay at the north side of the entrance, and receiving wards at the south.
-A small stables and mortuary block stood at the western corner of the site.
+A small stables, carriage shed and mortuary block stood at the western corner of the site.

 In 1904, the Barton Regis Union was wound up and its member parishes dispersed between a further enlarged Bristol poor law administration, and the Chipping Sodbury Union.
 The new Southmead workhouse became the second in seven years to be inherited by Bristol from Barton Regis.